andrewacashner/hearingfaithms/chapters/chapter-3.md

 the poem at the levels of grammar, phrasing, and metrical patterns.
 He projects the words clearly according to their prosody and grammatical structure, and sets them to memorable melodic and rhythmic patterns.
-This approach fits with an aesthetic of Tridentine clarity in presenting the text, as well as with traditions from Spanish popular and theatrical traditions of singing poetry, especially traditions of adapting stock melodic formulas for singing *romance* poetry.
+This approach fits with a post-Tridentine aesthetic of clarity in presenting the text, as well as with traditions from Spanish popular and theatrical traditions of singing poetry, especially traditions of adapting stock melodic formulas for singing *romance* poetry.